YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 <img src="images/Spacy Date Extraction.png" alt="Alt Text" width="500">

 # Approach
+We utilized two approaches to generate the chronologies: Prompt engineering and model finetuning.

+## Prompt Engineering

 # Usage
 For this project, we developed an AI driven web application to create legal chronologies from a set of given text documents provided by the LegalDuel platform.
 However, you can upload a pdf file from your personal device or type in the text you want to convert it into a chronology.
 After you insert the desired text, the web application will generate physical text description of your chronology and you can also download a visual timeline of the chronology.